knative/docs/install/installing-custom-components.md

 ## Installing Knative components

-You can choose to separately install only the individual Knative components that you want.
-You can also later add a pre-configured observability plugin to enable monitoring, logging, and tracing in your cluster.

-Installing individual Knative components excludes other features like observabitliy plugins.
-Therefore, you must separately install and run the `kubectl apply` command for each component or plugin that you want installed.
+You can install each Knative component independently or use the default packages to install multiple components.
+The individual component packages exclude an observability plugin but you have the option to install one later.

 ### Choosing Knative installation packages

-The following section describes all the Knative installation packages from which you can choose.
+The following Knative installation packages are available.

 This installation method is suggested for experienced operators.
 If you are new to Knative, you should [install the default package](./README.md) to help you get up